 \section{Abstract}

-Deep learning-based hybrid iterative methods (DL-HIMs) integrate classical numerical solvers with neural operators, utilizing their complementary spectral biases to accelerate convergence.
-Despite this promise, many DL-HIMs stagnate at false fixed points where neural updates vanish while the physical residual remains large, raising questions about reliability in scientific computing.
-In this paper, we provide evidence that performance is highly sensitive to training paradigms and update strategies, even when the neural architecture is fixed.
-Through a detailed study of a DeepONet-based hybrid iterative numerical transferable solver (HINTS) and an FFT-based Fourier neural solver (FNS), we show that significant physical residuals can persist when training objectives are not aligned with solver dynamics and problem physics.
-We further examine Anderson acceleration (AA) and demonstrate that its classical form is ill-suited for nonlinear neural operators.
-To overcome this, we introduce physics-aware Anderson acceleration (PA-AA), which minimizes the physical residual rather than the fixed-point update.
+Deep learning-based hybrid iterative methods (DL-HIMs) integrate stationary iterative solvers with neural operators, utilizing their complementary spectral biases to accelerate convergence.
+However, many DL-HIMs stagnate at false fixed points where updates vanish while significant physical residuals persist.
+We demonstrate that reliability depends on training paradigms and update strategies rather than neural architectures alone.
+Through a detailed study of a nonlinear DeepONet-based and a linear FFT-based DL-HIM, we show that convergence degrades when training objectives are misaligned with solver dynamics and problem physics.
+We examine Anderson acceleration and find its classical form ill-suited for nonlinear neural operators.
+We introduce physics-aware Anderson acceleration (PA-AA), which minimizes the physical residual rather than the fixed-point update.
 Numerical experiments confirm that PA-AA restores reliable convergence in substantially fewer iterations.
-These findings provide a concrete answer to ongoing controversies surrounding AI-based PDE solvers: reliability hinges not only on architectures but on physically informed training and iteration design.
+These findings suggest that addressing controversies surrounding AI-based PDE solvers requires attention not only to architectures but to physically informed training and iteration design.